wspace/hapyli/tutorial/embeddingwhitespace.md

 ## Whitespace Assembler

-There are only two "built-in" expressions in HaPyLi, the "if" statement and the "do" statement.
+There are only two "built-in" expressions in HaPyLi, the `if` statement and the `do` statement.
 Everything else - including arithmetic and IO - are defined within HaPyLi.
 HaPyLi allows you to embed Whitespace commands directly into your applications.